 The Corporation has been successful in attracting and retaining talented professionals.
-The average experience of Management exceeds 25 years.
-Management's interests are aligned with those of the Corporation and its shareholders through their holding of approximately 12% of the outstanding common shares.
+The average experience of management in the oil and gas industry exceeds 25 years.
+The Board of Directors and management's interests are aligned with those of the Corporation and its shareholders through their holding of approximately 11% of the outstanding common shares.
 See "Escrowed Securities", "Capital Structure" and "Directors and Officers".